 - Also, they can react to any alarm call made by the primates and other antelope.

-- Nyala has exceptional hearing and smell and will give off a striking alarm call; a sharp, high-pitched sound is almost like a dog bark.
+- Nyala has exceptional hearing and smell and will give off a striking alarm call; consisting of a sharp, high-pitched sound is almost like a dog bark.

 - Most of Africa’s mammals have a clearly defined social structure, such as impala.

 - Nyala is the nomad of the antelope world.
-They live in loose groups of four to eight animals.
+They live in loose groups of 4 to 8 animals.

 - Battles between bulls are dramatic and brutal.
 Bulls keep fighting until one backs down.
-Upon defeat, a bull will turn away and wag his tail in a show of submission.
+Upon defeat, a bull will turn away and wag his tail in submission.

 - The victorious bull uses bizarre stuttering movements and will slowly dance with a group of females, raising its head to show off its white underfur.

-- The evolutionary line of the Nyala has remained separate for five million years and makes them one of the oldest antelopes.
+- The evolutionary line of the Nyala has remained separate for five million years, making them one of the oldest game antelopes.

-- Nyala should be considered by any hunter on a trip to Africa and makes for a great hunting experience and a wonderful addition to the trophy room.
+- Nyala should be taken by any hunter on a trip to Africa.

 The Nyala is mainly active in the early morning and late evening at all times of the year.
 A shy animal, preferring thick cover and will only be seen in open spaces in the early morning or just before sundown.